MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 1. On LON-CL1, select the Windows PowerShell icon on the taskbar that you left open from a prior lab.
 If you closed the PowerShell window, then open an elevated instance of it using the same instruction as before.

-2. Your PowerShell session should still be connected to the Microsoft Graph PowerShell module from the prior lab.
-However, if you previously closed PowerShell and just reopened it, then connect to the Microsoft.Graph.Identity.DirectoryManagement sub-module using the steps from the prior lab exercise.
+2. Your PowerShell session should still be connected to Microsoft Graph PowerShell from the prior lab.
+However, if you previously closed PowerShell and just reopened it, then import the Microsoft.Graph.Identity.DirectoryManagement sub-module using the steps from the prior lab exercise.

 3. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
 Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>